onedebos/covid-scraper/README.md

 # Covid-19 Scraper

-> A scraper that scrapes live #COVID-19 stats from the worldometers website.
-This scraper also allows you to call a function to search for data on a selected country.
+A web scraper that gets live statisitics on #COVID-19 from the worldometers website.
+This scraper also allows you to call a `find_country` function to search for data on a selected country.

 ## Live